Data & Privacy

 This data can range from general demographic information to detailed shopping habits or online activity.
 The selling point varies depending on the type, quality and relevance of the data.

 For example, general information about an individual, such as age, gender and location, has a price of around $0.0005 per person.
 The data of people who are looking for a car, a financial product or a holiday, is more expensive.
-If you want to buy a car, companies pay around 0.0021 dollars for this information.
-The information that a woman is expecting a child increases is worth 0.11 dollar.[7]
+If you want to buy a car, companies pay around $0.0021 for this information.
+The information that a woman is expecting a child is worth $0.11.[7]

 Prices for your other data vary mainly depending on demographics.
-For example, information on men is worth USD 0.15, slightly more than information on women (USD 0.14).
+For example, information on men is worth $0.15, slightly more than information on women ($0.14).
 Data from people with a higher income is generally worth more - With one exception, if your household earns less than $10,000 per year, companies will pay more for your data than for a family with an income of up to $120,000.
 This is probably because companies think you are a young student who is more likely to talk about products on social media.[8]

 The high value placed on social influence could also be observed somewhere else: Klout was a platform that used social media analytics to rate the social influence of its users through a "Klout Score", based on network size and interactions with their content.
 Data on users with high social influence was sold by the site for around $3 at the time.
 The company ceased operations in May 2018, with the introduction of new data protection regulations being a major factor.[4][9]